zer0infinity/CuteTestForCoastTest/readme.txt

 1. About
-Open Source c++ application server based on work done at Ubilab
+Open source C++ application server based on work done at Ubilab by André Weinand, Erich Gamma

 2. Features